juhoinkinen/Annif-wiki/Project-configuration.md

 # Analyzers

-Analyzers are used to pre-process text.
+Analyzers are used by backends to pre-process text.
 For a list of supported analyzers, see [[Analyzers]].

+# Transforms

+Before the text pre-processing by an analyzer a transformation can be applied to text.
+A transform can consist of multiple individual transforms, whose specifications are separated by comma.
+The specification for an individual transform is the name of a transform followed by possible arguments in parentheses.
+For example, `transform=pass,limit(5000)` defines a pass-through/identity transformation followed by limiting text to its first 5000 characters.

 # Vocabularies